-Interestingly, the spatial extent of Patayan material culture (pottery, objects, architecture, and rock art, for example) maps onto the historic distribution of the Yuman language, which is why many believe this archaeological tradition is ancestral to historic and contemporary Yuman-speaking tribes.
-Nevertheless, archaeologists have long recognized regional variation, or “branches,” within the Patayan tradition based on differences in settlement patterns, subsistence practices, and nuances in material culture.
-This has led to considerable debate and confusion, what archaeologist Harold Colton called “the Patayan problem” 75 years ago.
+Interestingly, the spatial extent of Patayan material culture does map onto the historic distribution of the Yuman languages, which is why many believe this archaeological tradition is ancestral to historic and contemporary Yuman-speaking tribes.
+Nevertheless, archaeologists have long recognized regional variation, or “branches,” within the Patayan tradition based on differences in settlement patterns, ways of making a living (subsistence practices), and nuances in material culture (what people made and built).
+This has led to considerable debate and confusion—what archaeologist Harold Colton called “the Patayan problem” 75 years ago.

 The Patayan tradition is often divided into three phases.
 Patayan I (AD 700–1050) witnessed the arrival of pottery-using agricultural communities along the Colorado River.
 During Patayan II (1050–1500), this material culture spread outward to southern Nevada, western Arizona, and to the Salton Sea.
-Patayan III (1500–1900) saw the coalescence of large populations near the Colorado/Gila confluence and continued movement of people up the lower Gila River.
+Patayan III (1500–1900) saw the coalescence of large populations near the confluence of the Gila and Colorado Rivers and the continued movement of people up the lower Gila River.

-Recent research is beginning to revise our understanding of the nature of Patayan and the timing of significant cultural changes.
-For instance, Patayan communities settled along the lower Gila River, as far upstream as the Painted Rock Mountains, as early as Patayan I. This placed them in close proximity to contemporaneous Colonial period Hohokam communities around present-day Gila Bend.
-Regular and extensive social and economic connections are apparent in pottery distributions and stunning similarities in rock art iconography around Patayan and Hohokam settlements.
+Recent research is beginning to revise our understanding of the nature of Pataya and the timing of significant cultural changes.
+For instance, Patayan communities settled along the lower Gila River, as far upstream as the Painted Rock Mountains, as early as Patayan I. This placed them in close proximity to contemporaneous Colonial period (AD 750–950) Hohokam communities around present-day Gila Bend.
+Regular and extensive social and economic connections are apparent in pottery distributions and in stunning similarities in petroglyph iconography around Patayan and Hohokam settlements.